shaniphankar/FloodGeoSpatialHelper/README.md

 Stretch Goals(Subject to change): 2.
 Rehabilitation Planning
                                   3. Damage Assesment.

-Technologies used: We hope to achieve this using Azure's Geospatial Data services in tandem with Azure's Machine Learning and Computer Vision APIs.
+Technologies used: We hope to achieve this using Azure's Geospatial Analytics along Machine Learning and Computer Vision APIs.